slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"For the friends: everything.
 For the others: the law."
 -- Niccoló Machiavelli {paraphrased} [1469]*

-Pretending simple things are complicated — and complicated things simple — is the bread and butter of politics.
+Pretending simple things are complicated, and complicated things simple, is the bread and butter of politics.

+Taxes are a membership fee that most of us are voluntarily overpaying.
+Changes from within are more sustainable than revolutions.

 > *"If you plan is for 1 year, plant rice.
 If you plan is for 10 years, plant trees.
 If you plan is for 100 years, educate children."
 -- Confucius [-551]*